-"Significant trees" means evergreen trees eight inches DBH, and deciduous trees other than red alder or cottonwood, twelve inches DBH.
+"Significant trees" means evergreen trees eight inches DBH, and deciduous trees-other than red alder or cottonwood, twelve inches DBH.
+Does not include hazard trees or invasive species.

 "Critical root zone" is the area of soil around a tree trunk where roots are located that provide stability and uptake of water and minerals required for tree survival.